Congress eyes billions in funding to fight coronavirus

 “He’s prioritized fighting with the White House over simply letting the appropriators do their work,” said Senate Majority Leader Mitch McConnell, R-Ky. “‘Fortunately, it appears we will have an opportunity to put this cynicism behind us quickly and move forward in a unified way.”

+Congress also faces a looming March 15 deadline for expiring electronic surveillance provisions of the Foreign Intelligence Surveillance Act that are key tools in the war against terrorism.
+There has been some speculation that McConnell could pair the two issues together to ensure passage.

+But combining the two bills could prove controversial.
+Pelosi and House Republican Leader Kevin McCarthy of California both came out against the idea.

-The rush to pass funding to battle coronavirus is far different from the protracted effort four years ago against the Zika virus, which can cause grave birth defects.
+The rush to pass funding to battle coronavirus is far different from the protracted effort four years ago to fund a fight against the Zika virus, which can cause grave birth defects.
 Republicans then in control of the House dragged their feet for months before a $1.1 billion bipartisan package passed as Congress adjourned for the 2016 elections.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.